-6.8.1.2 Prejudicing an investigation - outside the regulated sector
+6.8.1.2 Prejudicing an investigation

 Section 342(1) contains an offence to prejudice a confiscation, civil recovery or money laundering investigation, if the person making the disclosure knows or suspects that an investigation is being, or is about to be conducted.
 Section 342(1) was amended by paragraph 8 of the TACT and POCA Regulations 2007.
-It only applies to those outside the regulated sector.
+It applies to those outside the regulated sector as well as those within the regulated sector.